letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

 To validate a DNS challenge, the server queries for TXT records under the validation domain name.
-If it receieves a record whose contents match the token in the challenge, then the validation succeeds.
+If it receives a record whose contents match the token in the challenge, then the validation succeeds.
 Otherwise, the validation fails.

 ## Other possibilities